gilch/hissp/README.md

 #### Literals and the Reader
 Literals are handled at the reader level.

-Hissp code is made of tuples (and values), not text.
 "The reader" refer's to Hissp's basic parser.
 It's the reader's job to translate the `.lissp` code files into Hissp code.

+It's important to distinguish these two things, because they each have their own type of macro:

+* *Lissp* code is made of text, and the basic reader parses it into Hissp.
+You can hook into this process with a *reader macro*, which can embed arbitrary Python objects into the Hissp.

+* *Hissp* code is made of tuples (and values), not text.
+Lissp is to Hissp as the written word is to the spoken word.
+It's ephemeral; it only lives in memory.
+The compiler compiles Hissp to a *functional subset of Python*.
+You can hook into this process with a *compiler macro*.
+Without context suggesting otherwise, the term *macro* refers to a *compiler macro*.

+Lissp is a fairly direct *representation* of Hissp, but it's not the only one.
-One could skip the reader altogether and write the tuples in Python directly.
+One could skip the reader altogether and write the Hissp in Python directly as tuples.
 This is called "readerless mode".
+Reader macros are an artifact of the reader and don't exist in readerless mode at all, but compiler macros do work.
-It's also possible to use alternative readers with alternate syntax, but it must represent the same underlying tuples to be Hissp.
+It's also possible to use alternative readers with alternate syntax, but it must *represent* the same underlying tuples to be Hissp.

 Using the basic reader,
 any valid Python literal (as defined by `ast..literal_eval`)